Tag Archives: Mother Nature

 Moments when it feels as though the whole of the world is upon my shoulders and my soul is stripped bare.

 Then, out of the blue, a thunderstorm approaches.
-I find myself on the back porch, tripod in place, waiting patiently for the the lightning; the strains of piano from my favorite music playlist, resounding through the darkness as the photographer in me readies for the beauty that seems to be displaying itself just for me ….
+I find myself on the back porch, tripod in place, waiting patiently for the the lightning; the strains of piano from my favorite music playlist resounding through the darkness as the photographer in me readies for the beauty that seems to be displaying itself just for me ….

 And then ….